-Long story short Darker and Black felt like a show that was onto something but squandered it.
+Long story short Darker and Black felt like a show that was onto something worthwhile but squandered it.
 The ingredients to make a great show was clearly there and the buildup seem to promise an amazing payout.
-But in the end all we get was a show with great ambitious heights that did nothing but let it dwindle away.
+But in the end all we get was a show with great ambitious heights that did nothing but let it dwindle away into nothingness.

 **THIS REVIEW WAS BROUGHT TO YOU BY PIZZA HUT**